Jamaican Black Castor Oil: what is it and why is it so special?

 1) 100% Extra Virgin, Cold-Pressed

 This castor oil is as pure as it gets.
 The seeds are pressed fresh as they have been since ancient times.
 The fixed oil is almost colorless when pure.
-Quantum Castor Oil is about as pure as it gets.

 This castor oil has been pressed fresh and is then taken through the refinement process.
 Depending upon the brand, this could involve chemicals.
 Mountain Rose Herbs offers a refined castor oil that is processed without chemicals.
 Always be sure the brand is free from hexane, a chemical solvent commonly used to extract the oil from the beans.
 Refined might be used for a cosmetic preparation, like a cream, where the consistency is more suited.
 For medicinal uses, I go with unrefined.